jyahdi-byte/numkit/README.md

   237 / 124 / 29 sweeps.
 SOR at its measured optimal relaxation
   factor (ω = 1.50, theory ~1.53) is 8× cheaper than Jacobi.
   Study: [docs/omega_study.md](docs/omega_study.md).
+* Auto-tuned SOR (closed-form ω) converges in 298 sweeps versus 3,849 for a fixed ω = 1.5 on a 100×100 grid, a 12× improvement, showing the fixed guess tuned for a small grid stops being a good guess as the grid grows.
 * Multithreaded Jacobi reaches 1.63× speedup at 2 threads.
 The study identifies memory bandwidth as the ceiling and per-sweep thread respawn as the cost of going wider.